-- 2. According to recent experience in Europe, financial defeasance has been identified in a more specific context, concerning mainly the management of bad assets that a financial institution wants to remove from its balance sheet.
-In this context, the involvement of government has been a key characteristic of financial defeasance.
-In this Manual and in national accounts, it will then be defined as a rescue process of financial institutions, having three major characteristics: - A financial institution has become financially distressed due to its involvement into bad assets - Most of the time (but not always), the rescue process involves the creation of an entity dedicated to the management of bad assets, the defeasance structure, also referred to sometimes as the "bad bank".
-This allows the restoration of the profitability of the financial institution (the "good bank"). - Government is involved, directly or indirectly, in the rescue process, facilitating the financing of the rescue, at least through the granting of guarantees, in such a way that it may be considered as placing itself at risk.
-Thus, government may be viewed as taking over the risk and rewards attached to some assets of bad quality.
-This element government involvement is the source of the major difficulty in the production of statistical data. - 3.
-It is important to note that there may be also situations where the solvency and/or liquidity of banks, private or public, might be at stake, in such a way that it might be necessary for the government and / or the Central Bank, to intervene, commonly by providing collateral / liquidity.
-This sort of rescue operation will not be referred to here as "defeasance", as the financial institution is not relieved from bad or illiquid assets.
-Nevertheless, these cases may show common features and may lead to similar recording recommendations (through for instance recognising the government as "the principal party to the transaction", see below IV.5.2.4) - 4.
-There may be a direct intervention of the general government, which may take various forms, for instance: - government gives its guarantee to the financial institutions in difficulties: this guarantee is called when these institutions make losses on the bad assets; - government buys directly the bad assets from the financial institutions;
+In this Manual and in national accounts, it will be defined as a rescue process of financial institutions, having three major characteristics:

+- A financial institution has become financially distressed due to its involvement with considerable problematic ("bad" or "non performing") assets; - Most of the time (but not always), the rescue process involves the creation of an entity dedicated to the management of those problematic assets, the defeasance structure, also referred to as a "bad bank", while "normal" commercial activity, assumed to be profitable, remains in the financial institution; - Government is involved, directly or indirectly, in the rescue process through various ways, such as capital injections for covering subsequent losses due to the problematic assets (write-down, realised losses), financing at specific conditions, granting guarantees or nationalisation, in such a way that it may be viewed as assuming control or placing itself at risk(in fact taking over most of the final risk attached to assets of bad quality, while it might also be entitled to possible rewards). - 3.
+It is important to note that in some situations the solvency and/or liquidity of banks, private or public, might be at stake and the government and/or the Central Bank might need to intervene, usually by providing collateral / liquidity in the context of specific schemes.
+This sort of rescue operation will not be referred to as "defeasance", the financial institution not being relieved from the negative impact of its problematic assets.
+Nevertheless, these cases may show common features and may lead to similar recording recommendations (through for instance recognising the government as "the principal party to the transaction", see below IV.5.2.6).